Jan van der Venne

-Jan van der Venne or Jan van de Venne, also known as Pseudo van de Venne (active by 1616 – died before 1651) was a Flemish painter of genre, religious scenes and cabinets.
+Jan van der Venne or Jan van de Venne, formerly known as Pseudo van de Venne or Pseudo-Van der Venne, in older sources sometimes spelled van der Vinnen (active by 1616 – died before 1651) was a Flemish painter of genre subjects, religious scenes and cabinet paintings.

 Many of his works depict "low-life" genre scenes of tooth-pullers, card-players and hurdy-gurdy players, tronies and expressive religious scenes.
-He became court painter to the governors of the Spanish Netherlands.
+He was court painter to the governors of the Spanish Netherlands.

 Rediscovery and identification

-Works by Jan van der Venne were formerly attributed to an artist referred to as ‘Pseudo-Van de Venne’.
-This Pseudo-Van de Venne was erroneously believed to be the brother, also called Jan, of the better known Dutch painter Adriaen van de Venne.
-Adriaen's brother Jan, however, died in Middelburg in 1625.
+Works by Jan van der Venne were formerly attributed to an unidentified artist referred to as 'Pseudo van de Venne' or 'Pseudo-Van der Venne'.
+This Pseudo van de Venne was erroneously believed to be the brother, also called Jan, of the better known Dutch painter Adriaen van de Venne.
+Adriaen's brother Jan, however, died in Middelburg in 1625 and could therefore not have painted the works attributed to this anonymous artist as they clearly date from a later period.